Content KPIs

 2. Achieve a positive change towards your products and offers

 This is where it becomes much more difficult to determine and record the right key figures.
-And yet you still want to know how your content is received by your target group.
+And yet you still want to know how your content is received by the target group.

 Guide to the SEO audit